fuzzysteve/eve-sso-auth/README.md

 eve-sso-auth
 ============

-Basic PHP code for setting up a session and database entry for usersy
+Basic PHP code for setting up a session and database entry for users

 requires a database and the CURL extension.

 Right now, it makes the assumption that people don't change which alliance/corporation they're in.
 Long term I'll change that, so it checks every time.
 Kind of requires a fix-this cronjob for the moment

+You'll need to have a file called secret.php, for the $clientid and $secret.

+Please change the $useragent in the authcallback.

     CREATE TABLE `alliance` (
       `id` int(11) NOT NULL AUTO_INCREMENT,